-4.1.2 Clusters
+4.1.2 Clusters of independent processes with SnowParam

 Both Windows and non-Windows machines can use the cluster approach to spawn processes.
 BiocParallel back-end choices for clusters on a single machine are SnowParam for configuring a Snow cluster or the DoparParam for use with the foreach package.